nodejs/diagnostics/documentation/memory/step3/using_gc_traces.md

 ### Examining a trace with `--trace_gc`

 The `--trace-gc` flag outputs all garbage collection events in the console.
-First, let me describe the composition of each line.
-We'll use the following line as a model:
+The composition of each line can be described as:

 ```bash
 [13973:0x110008000]       44 ms: Scavenge 2.4 (3.2) -> 2.0 (4.2) MB, 0.5 / 0.0 ms  (average mu = 1.000, current mu = 1.000) allocation failure